nair0lf32/zer0ne-blog/THM/CTFs/mrRobot/mr-robot.md

 ```

-`username = Elliot`
+`username = Elliot` (this one is on me)

-Then the password...
+Then the password

 It was taking mad long so I reduced the dictonary

-SORTING AND REMOVING DUPLICATES from your bruteforce dictionaries is vital
+SORTING AND REMOVING DUPLICATES from your bruteforce dictionaries:

 `sort fsocity.dic | uniq > fsocity-sorted.dic`

-OR
+OR:

 `cat fsocity.dic | sort -u | uniq > wordlist.dic`